Discrete signature tensors for persistence landscapes: Introduction

 We complement the theoretical study by showcasing the DLFM on a knotted protein dataset previously analysed with persistence landscapes in \cite{benjamin2023homology}.
 We use the software FRUITS (Feature Extraction Using Iterated Sums) proposed in \cite{diehl2024fruits} for implementing discrete signatures.
 We show that discrete signatures and structure representative classes (in the sense of amino-acid sequence similarity) are strongly correlated with very high {\em Adjusted Rand Index} (ARI) and {\em Normalised Mutual Information} (NMI) scores.
 We validate the statistical significance of such correlation by running permutation tests.
 We also show correlation between discrete signature and knot depth via two statistical methods, and we visualise it by applying Principal Component Analysis (PCA).
 In our analysis we maintain the labeling of representatives analogous to the one in \cite{benjamin2023homology} to allow comparisons.
 We explain our analysis in a way intended to be accessible to a broad audience.\\

+Finally, we give a closer look at the classical landscape feature maps and at their images in $\T((V))$.
+In particular, we focus on the varieties of signature matrices of landscape paths.
+For this pourpose, as standard in algebraic geometry, we move to the complex field $\mathbb C$ and the projective setting.
+Our partial description is intended as invitation to algebraic geometers for further study.
+For instance, since persistence landscape paths are piecewise linear loops, we first describe the signature matrices for loops.

+\begin{proposition_intro}[cf.\ Corollary \ref{cor:loop_variety}] The projective variety of signature matrices of piecewise linear loops in $\mathbb R^d$ with $m$ maximal segments coincides with the secant variety $\sigma_{\lfloor \frac{m}{2}\rfloor}(Gr(2,d))$ of the Grassmannian of planes in $\mathbb C^d$. \end{proposition_intro}

 This work is organised as follows.
 Sec.\ \ref{sec:preliminaries} contains the preliminary notions and already known results about signature tensors and persistence feature maps.
-In Sec.\ \ref{sec:signature for landscapes} we give partial descriptions of the signature matrices of piecewise linear loops, landscapes and integrated landscapes.
 Sec.\ \ref{sec:discrete section} represents the theoretical core of the manuscript, and contains all constructions and results about the discrete landscape feature map.
 Sec.\ \ref{sec:application} highlights the utility of the signature-based analysis of biological structures of knotted proteins with respect to both sequence similarity and knot depth.
+The Appendix \ref{sec:signature for landscapes} contains the discussion of signature tensors of persistence landscape from an algebro-geometric perspective.